exebook/generic-print/README.md

 ```c
 __print_enable_color = 0;
 ```

+All code is in single no dependency header [`print.h`](https://github.com/exebook/generic-print/blob/main/print.h).

 The implementation is based on builtins that check types, variadic macros abuse and variable array initializers.